InstantSync is designed for webmasters and network professionals

 New and changed files are transferred from source to target.
 Any

-extra files or folders that no longer exist on the source are also
+extra files and folders that no longer exist on the source are also

 deleted on the target.
 This helps you to manage clutter on the target,